watem-sedem/watem-sedem/docs/choices.rst

 When using the full CN-WS model (i.e. :ref:`simple=0 <simple>`), it is possible to estimate the clay content at every outlet and in every river segment (the latter only when :ref:`output per river segment <outputsegment>` is enabled).
-To do this, the user needs to define the :ref:`clay content of the parent material <claycontent>` (:math:`CC_{text{parent}}`).
+To do this (`Estimate clay content = 1` in the ini-file), the user additionaly needs to define the
+:ref:`clay content of the parent material <claycontent>` (:math:`CC_{text{parent}}`).